binaryphile/binaryphile.github.io/_posts/2018-07-29-approach-bash-like-a-developer-part-5-success.md

 The *hello\_world* function exists, but does nothing.

-Move `hello-world_shpec.bash` to the `shpec` directory.
+Move *hello-world_shpec.bash* to the *shpec* directory.

-Open `hello-world_shpec.bash` in an editor and add the following to the
+Open *hello-world_shpec.bash* in an editor and add the following to the
 beginning:

 {% highlight bash %}
 source "$(dirname -- "$(readlink --canonicalize -- "$BASH_SOURCE")")"/../bin/hello-world
 {% endhighlight %}

-That finds the true location of the `hello-world_shpec.bash` via `readlink`, then trims off the filename from the path.
-It then adds the relative path to our `hello-world` source file.
+That finds the true location of *hello-world_shpec.bash* via *readlink*, then trims off the filename from the path.
+It then adds the relative path to our *hello-world* source file.

-Note that on Mac, you'll need to install GNU readlink via homebrew, then use `greadlink` instead of the `readlink` above.
+Note that on Mac, you'll need to install GNU readlink via homebrew, then use *greadlink* instead of the *readlink* above.

 Shpec now outputs the following: